rendered-obsolete/rendered-obsolete.github.io/_drafts/2018/aspnetcore.md

 The CORS hack needed for CEF to load content directly from disk.

-## After
+## After- ASP.[]()NET Core

-As I started looking into ASP.NET Core the level of configurability and sheer sophistication was pretty daunting.
+As I started looking into ASP.[]()NET Core the level of configurability and sheer sophistication was pretty daunting.
 More importantly, it wasn't immediately clear how to handle HTTP requests with thrift.

 The MS documentation is extensive.
 The following will help you get started:
 - [ASP.NET Core Web Host](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/web-host)